Divorce Lawyers in Telford, Pennsylvania

 - Mental illness

-Experienced Divorce Lawyers Provide Effective and Vigorous Representation to Telford, PA Clients
+Experienced Divorce Lawyers in Telford Provide Effective and Vigorous Representation to Clients

 Regardless of whether you are merely contemplating divorce or the divorce process has already been initiated by your and/or your spouse, our experienced divorce attorneys will promote your interests and protect your rights through the entire divorce process.

-Schedule a Consultation to Discuss Your Divorce Case with Our Telford Divorce Attorneys
+Schedule a Free Consultation with a Telford Divorce Attorney Today

 The length of a divorce proceeding depends on multiple factors specific to your family.
 In our experience, a divorce can go from filing of the initial complaint to issuance of the divorce decree in as little as four months.
 However, such a short process is only possible when the couple has no assets to divide, no children, and both spouses consent to a no-fault divorce.
 Even then, it can take weeks for a judge to issue the divorce decree.
 As a general matter, the timeline of a divorce proceeding is highly dependent on how quickly you and your spouse are able to resolve issues relevant to your marriage and family, including division of assets and liabilities, alimony, child custody, and child support.
 Even if you and your spouse are able to rapidly reach agreement, you are also still subject to the availability and scheduling of the court.